ag143/workshop/Az Fundamentals/notes_mistake.md

 - Alternatively, configure alerts to automatically notify you of new recommendations
 - doesn't provide a way to improve the security of your Azure Active Directory (Azure AD) environment.
 Azure Active Directory has a function called Identity Protection, which allows you to obtain analysis information on the security structure of your organization.
 It helps you identify potential attacks and understand the effectiveness of your policies.

+You can merge two Azure subscriptions into one by creating a support request?
+- False
+- You can't merge two subscriptions in Azure.
+It is incorrect because each subscription is a separate entity that cannot be merged.
+Alternatively, you can transfer ownership of a subscription to another account.
+In this case, you will need to manage two subscriptions with one account.

+__________ is an Azure service that detects and diagnoses web app anomalies.
+- Azure Application Insights. is a feature of Azure Monitor, an application performance management (APM) service.
+This service allows you to monitor running applications and automatically detect performance anomalies, and use built-in analytics tools to view what your users do on your app.

+Data traffic between Azure services within the same Azure region is always free.
+- Yes. if you're in the same region, Azure does not charge you for data transfers .

+Azure Information Protection
+- allows organizations to label content to detect, classify, and protect **documents** and **email**.
+- This extends the labeling and classification capabilities provided by Microsoft 365.
+- **can not** encrypt:
+    - records in Azure SQL Database
+    - Azure storage account (to Encrypt stored data using the encryption service implemented in Azure services Encryption at Rest)
+    - network traffic (To encrypt network traffic, you need to configure TLS.)

 # Part 3: Describe core solutions and management tools on Azure
+CLI
+- You can use Bash from Cloud Shell by logging in to the Azure portal from your Android laptop.
+Then you can create a new virtual machine from Bash with CLI.
+Cloud Shell is a management machine for Azure, managed by Microsoft.
+- Azure Cloud Shell gives you the flexibility to choose the best shell operation for your business.
+- Both Bash and PowerShell are options for this.

 Which service could help you manage the VMs that your developers and testers need to ensure that your new app works across various operating systems?
 - Azure DevTest Labs